v7labs/darwin-py/README.md

 pip install darwin-py[ml]
 ```

-If you wish to use LongVideo frame extraction, then you can use the `ocv` flag to install all the additional requirements
+If you wish to use video frame extraction, then you can use the `ocv` flag to install all the additional requirements

 ```
 pip install darwin-py[ocv]